Battle of Poniec: Aftermath

 Charles XII admitted to a loss of 289 men killed and wounded, while Defoe mentions 400–500 Swedish losses in his biography about the king.
-According to Anusik, the Swedes lost as many as 1,500 men.
+According to Polish historian Zbigniew Anusik, the Swedes lost as many as 1,500 men.
 Schulenburg admitted to a loss of 489 Saxons, also losing most of his guns.
 Damian Plowy, on the other hand, estimates a total loss of 550–650 Swedes, and 500–600 killed or wounded and 200 captured Saxons.

 Charles XII pursued Schulenburg to the Oder river and neutral Silesia, where the Saxon commander reached safety.
 Greater Poland had thus been completely cleared of Saxon troops.
 Charles XII could then turn his attention towards the Cossacks and Russians who had marched to rendezvous with Schulenburg at Poniec, annihilating parts of their forces at the Battle of Oderbeltsch (Bełcz Wielki) and the Battle of Tillendorf respectively.

 The battle resulted in a Swedish victory.